OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 28. Save your changes to **Home.js**.
-29. Now test the functionality of the Add-in.
+29. Now test the functionality of the add-in.
 Press the **{F5}** key to begin a debugging session and click the **Hello World** button.
 You should see that "Hello World" has been added into the cursor position of the Word document.

 	![](Images/Fig08.png)

 30. You have now successfully run and tested the Add-in and its JavaScript logic using the Visual Studio debugger.
 Close Microsoft Word to stop the debugging session and return to Visual Studio.

-## Exercise 2: Using OOXML to insert a starting Document.
+## Exercise 2: Using OOXML to insert a starting Document

-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork Add-in you created in the previous exercise.
-You will add additional JavaScript code to create a starting document using Office Open XML (OOXML). *
+*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous exercise.
+You will add additional JavaScript code to create a starting document using Office Open XML (OOXML).*

 1. In Visual Studio, make sure you have the **StatementOfWork** project open.
 2. In the Solution Explorer, double click on **Home.js** to open this JavaScript file in an editor window.